 - responsibility for chairing a review of 16+ skills provision in the area

 What’s more, the new Cambridgeshire and Peterborough Mayor could also exercise powers and functions devolved from Central Government including:

 - responsibility for a multi-year devolved transport budget

 - responsibility for an identified key route network of local authority roads

 - powers over strategic planning, the responsibility to create a non-statutory spatial framework for Cambridgeshire and Peterborough and to develop with Government a Land Commission

-The Mayor has set out his immediate priorities in a 100 day plan and these have been met.
+After his election, the Mayor set out his immediate priorities in a 100 day plan and these have been met.
 Read our summary of completed commitments for details.

 For the latest updates, visit our news section or the Mayor's blog.